SpaceCadetOG/MEV/ReadMe.md

   ##  *Can Chainlink Break All blockchains?
 Is It a Single Point of failure?*
     1. Why All protocols should create their own oracles based on liquidty on platform
     2. Use Chainlink as a Fallback
-    3. Bridge Hacks...most were using chainlink oracles.
+    3. Bridge Hacks
-    4. Validators and Oracle (node operations) will one
+    4. Validators and Oracles (node operations) will become one thing.

 ## Oracle Manplation and Front-running
     - If chainlink doesnt update?
+        - That could break alot of chains

-## TWAP oracle
+## TWAP Oracle
-    - Constant Product vs Constant Product
+    - Constant Product vs Constant Sum
+        - Which is safer and Gives a more accurate price

 ## MEV on L2
     - Deep Dive into the Tech
         - When L1 is Congested?
             - Does L2 slow down too?
         - L2 Sequencers
-            - Where can we find value
+            - Where can we find value.
+            - how to build a relationship
     - Who winning the race after 1 year
         - [based on tech, user transactions, tvl]